hillaryychan/COMP3231/notes/09_File-System-Internals.md

 #### File Allocation Table (FAT)

-The **File Allocation Table (FAT)** method keeps a map of the entire file system in a separate table.
-A table entry contains the number of the next block of the file.
+The **File Allocation Table (FAT)** method keeps a map of the **_entire_** file system in a separate table.
+A table entry contains the number (location) of the next block of the file much like a linked list.
 The last block in the file and empty blocks are marked using reserved values.

 The table is stored on the disk and is replicated in memory.
 This allows random access to be fast (following the in-memory disk)